horacioleon/challenge-remote-access/server_side.md

 ### Create service user on server-b

 ### Create RSA keys
-Create on /root/.ssh/ a RSA key named "server-a" to be use on ssh login (use root user)
+Create on /root/.ssh/ a RSA key named "client-a" to be use on ssh login (use root user)

 command to use: ``ssh-keygen -t rsa -b 4096``